honeycombio/academy-browser-instrumentation-course/README.md

 Frontend developers and DevOps engineers lack clear, actionable guidance on getting started with observability in their web apps using Honeycomb.

 **Solution:**
-This cluster offers contextual, structured, and applied learning formats to drive skill adoption.
+This cluster offers contextual, structured, and applied learning formats to drive HFO instrumentation skill adoption.

 ## Evaluation Plan